 4) Restart your computer and see if the screen works properly.

-So there you have it – the four effective ways to fix the flickering screen in your Surface Pro 4.
+So there you have it – three effective ways to fix the flickering screen in your Surface Pro 4.
 Hope it helps you through.